Efficient Fair Division with Minimal Sharing: Introduction.

 This approach is a compelling alternative to approximate fairness when the objects to be divided are highly valuable and sharing is technically possible (as in all examples above and many other real-life situations) but unwanted.

-We consider problems where the objects to be divided may contain both goods and bads, as in the practice of partnership dissolution when valuable assets are often divided together with liabilities.
-We assume that agents have additive utilities, so the problem can be represented by a \emph{valuation matrix}, recording the value of each object to each agent. \footnote{While additive utilities do not allow to express complementarities between objects (e.g., a garage becomes more valuable together with a car), this class proved to be convenient in practice because of simplicity of formulating and reporting such preferences~\citet{Goldman2015Spliddit}.}
+We consider problems where the divided objects may contain both goods and bads, as in the practice of partnership dissolution where valuable assets are often divided together with liabilities.
+We assume that agents have additive utilities, so the problem can be represented by a \emph{valuation matrix}, recording the value of each object to each agent.
+Such a ``bidding language'' is rather restrictive and does not allow to express complementarity between objects (e.g., a garage becomes more valuable together with a car); however, it is a standard choice both in theory and practice since such preferences are easy to formulate and report~\citep{Goldman2015Spliddit}.

-We focus on the classic fairness notions of \emph{proportionality} (each agent gets a bundle worth at least $1/n$ of the total value, where $n$ is the number of agents) or \emph{envy-freeness} (each agent weakly prefers his/her bundle to the bundle of any other agent).
-Economic efficiency is captured by \emph{fractional Pareto optimality}: no other allocation, even without any restriction on sharing, improves the well-being of some agent without harming some others.
-We focus on the case in which $n$ is a fixed small number, as is common in inheritance cases, so the problem size is determined by the number of objects, denoted by $m$.
+We assume that the number of agents $n$ is a fixed small number, as is common in inheritance cases and divorces, so the problem size is determined by the number of objects, denoted by $m$.

-The first ingredient we need for the solution is an upper bound on the number of sharings.
-In \citet{bogomolnaia2016dividing}[Lemma 1] it was shown that there is always a fair fractionally Pareto-optimal allocation with at most $n-1$ objects shared if the objects are either goods or bads.
-The bound is tight: when there are $n-1$ identical goods, all of them must be shared.
-In {\bf Subsection~\ref{sec:po-fair-bounds} } we show that this upper bound extends to mixture of goods and bads, and that such an allocation can be constructed in polynomial time.
+We focus on the two classic fairness notions: \emph{envy-freeness} (each agent weakly prefers his/her bundle to the bundle of any other agent) and \emph{proportionality} (each agent gets a bundle worth at least $1/n$ of the total value, where $n$ is the number of agents).
+Economic efficiency is captured by \emph{fractional Pareto optimality}: no other allocation, even without any restriction on sharing, improves the well-being of some agent without harming others.
+Note that even if no objects are shared in a given allocation (hence, it can be considered as an allocation of indivisible objects), the requirement of {fractional Pareto optimality} compares it to all divisible allocations.
+The word ``fractional'' is meant to stress this fact and contrast it to the requirement of discrete Pareto optimality which is popular in the literature on indivisible objects and is discussed below.